-White water paddling is a dynamic and demanding activity which brings high rewards.
-To have an enjoyable day out on the river we need to make some key decisions to ensure we choose the right river at the right time.
+To have an enjoyable session on the water, we need to make some key decisions to ensure we choose the right man made white water venue.

 Key factors influencing our decisions include the water levels, the grade of water, the weather, our fellow paddlers and features of the location we choose.
 We can take each of these factors into consideration and ask ourselves some questions to ensure the correct decisions are made: